The decision has been made this year to hold a virtual service which will be streamed online on Sunday 8 November.

 The Service of Remembrance is a multi-denominational event with members of a variety of religions present to represent all areas of the community.
-Military personnel from all service areas – both serving and veterans take part in the event as well as cadets.

 Various social media channels including: Culture Liverpool, St George’s Hall and Liverpool City Council will all be covering the event with live updates including film and photography from the event.